-Wyndham Hotels & Resorts, Inc. ("Wyndham Hotels", the "Company", "we", "our" or "us") is the world's largest hotel franchising company by number of hotels, with approximately 9,100 affiliated hotels with approximately 843,000 rooms located in over 95 countries and welcoming over 130 million guests annually worldwide.
-We operate a hotel portfolio of 24 brands, including Vienna House, which we acquired in 2022 and ECHO Suites Extended Stay by Wyndham, our first economy extended stay brand that we launched in the first quarter of 2022.
+Wyndham Hotels & Resorts, Inc. ("Wyndham Hotels", the "Company", "we", "our" or "us") is the world's largest hotel franchising company by number of hotels, with approximately 9,200 affiliated hotels with approximately 872,000 rooms located in over 95 countries and welcoming nearly 140 million guests annually worldwide.
+We operate a hotel portfolio of 24 brands.
 Our 24 brands are primarily located in secondary and tertiary cities and approximately 80% of the U.S. population lives within ten miles of at least one of our affiliated hotels.
 Our mission is to make hotel travel possible for all.
 Wherever people go, Wyndham will be there to welcome them.
 We boast a remarkably asset-light business model dramatically limiting our capital needs and our exposure to the rising wage environment.

-The following chart presents the number of branded hotels associated with each of the five largest traditional hotel franchise companies as of December 31, 2022, except for IHG which is as of September 30, 2022:
+The following chart presents the number of branded hotels associated with each of the five largest traditional hotel franchise companies as of December 31, 2023, except for Choice and IHG which are as of September 30, 2023: